peilun-he/PDSim/README.md

   'Generate new data' button.
 - The seed to generate random numbers is fixed, i.e., for the same set of parameters, users will get exactly the same data every time they use PDSim.
-- Futures prices in all tables / plots are REAL prices (NOT the logarithm), no matter which model is used.
+- Futures prices in all tables/plots are REAL prices (NOT the logarithm), no matter which model is used.
 - The 95% confidence interval is shown as a grey ribbon on each plot.
 - Because of the limitation of filtering methods, the standard error of the estimated futures price on the first day is extremely large.
-All plots of contracts estimation start from the second day.
+All plots of contract estimation start from the second day.

 ## How to Use PDSim (R Script)

-The GUI should be suffice.
-However, if you want to have more control of the data simulated, you can use R script.
+The GUI should suffice.
+However, if you want to have more control over the simulated data,  you can use R script.
 In this section, we will discuss how to use exported functions from this package to simulate data, as well as how to use Kalman Filter (KF), Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF) to estimate the hidden state variables.